AdityaBahl/Netflix-Clone/readme.md

 2. CSS
 3. JavaScript

-# Why Online Image Viewer?
+# Why Netflix Clone?

-There are several motivations for using an Online Image Viewer, some of which are:
+There are several motivations for using an Netflix Clone, some of which are:

 # Challenges and limitations